Making a complaint

 We will do everything that we can to ensure that you receive the best standards of care.
 Sometimes, we may not achieve this or meet your expectations.
 Should this happen, we will try our best to put things right, and to learn from your complaint to make sure that the same thing does not happen again.

 Whilst at the centre if you are unhappy about the care received, please ask to speak to the person in charge.
 Where possible the complaint will be dealt with promptly and courteously by the member of staff to whom it is reported.
 We will ensure that all complaints are investigated fully, held on record to ensure that we can learn from them and to avoid re-occurrence.
+You can download our leaflet on making a complaint here.

 After you leave the centre